open-telemetry/opentelemetry-cpp/docs/deprecation-process.md

 * an ABI (Application _Binary_ Interface) change

 The reduced API will be:
-- a subset of the original API,
+* a subset of the original API,
-- compatible with applications which no longer use the removed code
+* compatible with applications which no longer use the removed code
-- incompatible with applications which still uses the removed code
+* incompatible with applications which still uses the removed code

 When documenting the deprecation, document this logic in the mitigation section, so that users know how to find and remove old references to deprecated code.

-When documenting the removal, clarify in the release notes that the release is API compatible (when application cleanup was done) but not ABI compatible, and therefore a full build must be done again.
+When documenting the removal, clarify in the release notes that the release is API compatible (when application cleanup was done), but not ABI compatible (when sizeof() or virtual tables of classes changed), and therefore a full build must be done again.

 This example used a member in a struct, but the same applies to other